 Given the country’s development structure within League of Legends, it’s no surprise to see the title have multiple rising talents in the scene.
 Vincent ‘Vetheo’ Berrié, Loïc ‘toucouille’ Dubois, Steven ‘Hans sama’ Liv and Jean ‘Jezu’ Massol have already started to make names for themselves in both Europe and North America.
 Moreover, players such as Bora ‘YellOwStaR’ Kim and Paul ‘sOAZ’ Boyer have attached themselves to European League of Legends history.

 France also sees deep success in Rocket League, most notably through Team BDS and Team Vitality.
-Team BDS’ all-French roster won the RLCS 2021-22 World Championship, and more French players have Rocket League World Championship titles than any other country, as of publication.
+Team BDS’ all-French roster won the RLCS 2021-22 World Championship, and Team Vitality are 22-23 reigning World Champions.
+More French players have Rocket League World Championship titles than any other country, as of the time of writing.

-France’s competitive success across titles is clear, but what makes the country even more attractive is its growing and passionate fanbase, along with new structures being developed to bolster its scene.
+France’s competitive success across titles is clear, but the country is particularly known for its industry developments, too.
+The country is home to a growing and passionate fanbase, along with new structures being developed to bolster its scene.
 Trust Esport, the first esports-specific venture fund in France, was launched in 2018 with the purpose to invest in startups focusing on services that improve esports and gaming.
-The fund was founded by esports entrepreneur Matthieu Dallon, who co-founded esports platform Toornament.com, and also founded non-profit federation France Esports alongside the French Ministry of Economy.
-While certainly not lacking professional players or teams, France is highlighting that industry developments aren’t always done on the competitive level.
+The fund was founded by esports entrepreneur Matthieu Dallon, who co-founded esports platform Toornament.com, and also founded non-profit association France Esports alongside the French Ministry of Economy.

 Notable Tournaments & Leagues

-France has a notably successful domestic League of Legends league, the LFL, as well as major S-tier events like the League of Legends World Championship 2019.
+France has a notably successful domestic League of Legends league, the LFL, and has also hosted major S-tier events like the League of Legends World Championship 2019.